meteor/meteor/content/data-loading.md

 There are a few things to understand about this code block.
 First, we've named the publication with the unique string `Lists.public`, and that will be how we access it from the client.
 Second, we are simply returning a Mongo *cursor* from the publication function.
 Note that the cursor is filtered to only return certain fields from the collection, as detailed in the [Security article](security.html#fields).

 What that means is that the publication will simply ensure the set of data matching that query is available to any client that subscribes to it.
 In this case, all lists that do not have a `userId` setting.
-So the collection named `'Lists'` on the client will have all of the public lists that are available in the server collection named `'Lists'` while that subscription is open.
+So the collection named `Lists` on the client will have all of the public lists that are available in the server collection named `Lists` while that subscription is open.
 In this particular example, the subscription is initialized when the app starts and never stopped, but a later section will talk about [subscription life cycle](data-loading.html#patterns).

-There are two types of parameters of a publish function.
+Every publication takes two types of parameters:

 1. The `this` context, which has information about the current DDP connection.
-For example, you can access the current user's `id` with `this.userId`.
+For example, you can access the current user's `_id` with `this.userId`.
 2. The arguments to the publication, which can be passed in when calling `Meteor.subscribe`.

 > Note: Since we need to access context on `this` we need to use the `function() {}` form for publications rather than the ES2015 `() => {}`.
 You can disable the arrow function linting rule for publication files with `eslint-disable prefer-arrow-callback`.
 A future version of the publication API will work more nicely with ES2015.